PoC-Gym: Towards More Reliable LLM-Assisted Proof-of-Concept Exploit Generation

 \section{Introduction}

-The number of reported security vulnerabilities has increased each year since 2016, with over 40{,}000 Common Vulnerabilities and Exposures (CVEs) reported in 2024 and more than 35{,}000 reported in the first three quarters of 2025 \citep{noauthor_cve_nodate}.
-To identify these vulnerabilities, static application security testing (SAST) tools such as CodeQL \citep{codeql}, Semgrep \citep{semgrep}, and Snyk \citep{snykio} commonly rely on taint tracking, which models how untrusted data can flow from sources (e.g., user input) to sinks (e.g., database queries or system calls).
-If not sanitized, these source-to-sink dataflow traces can indicate potentially vulnerable execution paths.
-Traditional static taint analysis tools often depend on manually curated specifications for third-party APIs and use over-approximations of program behavior, which can result in incomplete coverage and imprecise results \citep{li_iris_2025, Kang_2022}.
-Large language models have increasingly been applied to vulnerability detection and repair, with growing evidence that they can support program analysis via code understanding and synthesis \citep{zhou_large_2025}.
+The number of reported security vulnerabilities has increased each year since 2016, with over 40{,}000 Common Vulnerabilities and Exposures (CVEs) reported in 2024 and more than 35{,}000 reported in the first three quarters of 2025 \cite{noauthor_cve_nodate}.
+To identify these vulnerabilities, static application security testing (SAST) tools such as CodeQL \cite{codeql}, Semgrep \cite{semgrep}, and Snyk \cite{snykio} commonly rely on taint tracking, which models how untrusted data can flow from sources (e.g., user input) to sinks (e.g., database queries or system calls).
+If not sanitized, these source-sink dataflow traces can indicate potentially vulnerable execution paths.
+Traditional static taint analysis tools often depend on manually curated specifications for third-party APIs and use over-approximations of program behavior, which can result in incomplete coverage and imprecise results \cite{li_iris_2025, Kang_2022}.
+Large language models have increasingly been applied to vulnerability detection and repair, with growing evidence that they can support program analysis via code understanding and synthesis \cite{zhou_large_2025}.

-A PoC demonstrates exploitability of a detected trace by triggering unintended or dangerous behavior when executed, providing evidence that a reported vulnerability can be triggered \citep{dang_real-world_2025}.
+A proof-of-concept (PoC) demonstrates exploitability of a detected trace by triggering unintended or dangerous behavior when executed, providing evidence that a reported vulnerability can be triggered \cite{dang_real-world_2025}.
 PoCs are crucial for multiple stages of the vulnerability lifecycle, enabling reproducibility during vulnerability disclosure, aiding developers in patch development, and serving as regression tests.
-Despite their importance, only a small fraction of publicly disclosed vulnerabilities are accompanied by an available PoC exploit \citep{householder_historical_2020}.
-A detailed discussion of prior work on automated PoC generation and LLM-assisted vulnerability exploitation is provided in Appendix~\ref{sec:related-work}.
+Despite their importance, only a small fraction of publicly disclosed vulnerabilities are accompanied by an available PoC exploit \cite{householder_historical_2020}.

-We present \pocgym, a system for generating Java PoC exploits using LLMs and SAST tool dataflow traces.
-We evaluate \pocgym on 20 real-world vulnerabilities across various LLMs.
-Our results show how seemingly successful PoC exploits are often invalid due to various LLM failures.
-Our novel approach helps mitigate the amount of false positive PoCs, but fails to guide the LLM to generate more valid PoCs.